srivetriselvan/Easy-Effects-linux-Dolby-level-Audio-Enhancher/README.md

 Sri's Hi-Fi Audio Mixing is designed for users who want a premium audio experience without excessive coloration.
 The tuning focuses on achieving deep and controlled bass, detailed mids, smooth treble, and an expansive stereo image while preserving listening comfort during extended sessions.

+## Installation

+1. Download the preset JSON file.
+2. Open EasyEffects.
+3. Navigate to **Presets**.
+4. Select **Import**.
+5. Choose the downloaded preset.
+6. Apply the preset to your output device.

 ## Features

 - High-fidelity sound signature